 The Breakfast of Degenerates

-As the vodka chills, toast the end of a cigar and blast “Dr. Feelgood” through a pair of Bang & Olufsen headphones.
-In seconds, Tommy’s drums send a quart of adrenaline through your veins before the homemade IV kicks in.
+As the vodka chills, toast the end of a cigar and blast “Whipping Post” through a pair of Bang & Olufsen headphones.
+In seconds, Duane’s guitar sends a quart of adrenaline through your veins before the homemade IV kicks in.
+Then, and only then, put sunglasses on and lay in the sun until the Stoli numbs everything… all before ten o’clock… like the good old days in college.

 I haven’t woken up to a three-shot breakfast since gamedays in college.
-In those days I’d stumble down the stairs in my boxers and there’d be half a dozen guys passed out - some sharing the couch, others on the floor using bunched-up sweatshirts as pillows - all snoring like hobos in a box car and reeking of cigarettes.
-I’d crack two dozen eggs, fill the toaster with white bread, and pour “morning glory’s” for the gang … vast amounts of Jim Beam, Coke, and opaque ice cubes in plastic cups from Sanford Stadium.
+In those days, I’d stumble down the stairs in my boxers and there’d be half a dozen guys passed out—some sharing the couch, others on the floor using bunched-up sweatshirts as pillows—all snoring like hobos in a box car and reeking of cigarettes.
+I’d crack two dozen eggs, fill the toaster with white bread, and pour “morning glory’s” for the gang… vast amounts of Jim Beam, Coke, and opaque ice cubes in plastic cups from Sanford Stadium.

+I just had my morning yogurt and protein bar.
+I’m about to shower, shave, and put a suit and tie on, as I do every morning.
 I guess I won’t be having the “Breakfast of Degenerates.”
 Captain Disaster is fast asleep on his cot, and I’m headed to Wall Street for a meeting.
 Where did the last 25 years go?

 Sanford Stadium, Athens, GA